sguox002/leetcode/leetcode-all.md

 generally current value only depends on the [i,j-1],[i-1,j] and [i-1,j-1].
 - in some cases to save space, we need to store previous row and previous column.
 - in some cases we need only keep the previous whole n elements.

+<<-750	Number Of Corner Rectangles    		66.6%	Medium
+given a 01 matrix, corner rect means the 4 corner is 1. return number of corner rectangles.
+idea: two rows count number of columns is 11 and then n*(n-1)/2 ->>

 <<-764	Largest Plus Sign    		46.1%	Medium
 plus: center is 1 and up down left and right has k (k+1 order)